rst2pdf/rst2pdf.github.io/README.rst

 Contributing
 ------------

-To contribute to this repo, make sure that your master branch is up to date and create a new branch from there.
+To contribute to this repo, make sure that your main branch is up to date and create a new branch from there.

 The website content is in ``source/``.